PastIn Person

 General Counsel at Patelco Credit Union

-Angela has over 20 years of legal and compliance experience, responsible for setting the strategic direction and management of all aspects of the Legal, HR, and Risk and Compliance functions at LoanSnap Holdings Inc. She provides proactive advice on legal and regulatory developments, advising the executive management team, the board of directors, and business leads on the legal and compliance implications of strategic transactions.
-Prior to joining LoanSnap, Angela served as Assistant General Counsel, Senior Vice President at Bank of America for nearly seven years, supporting the Card Services, Consumer, and Small Business Banking global business.
-She has also led the legal and compliance functions as Chief Region Counsel for Hyperwallet, A PayPal Service, and most recently served as General Counsel and Corporate Secretary of fintech start-up LendUp.
+Angela has over 20 years of legal and compliance experience.
+She is responsible for setting the strategic direction and management of all aspects of the Legal, HR, and Risk and Compliance functions at LoanSnap Holdings Inc., and its subsidiary companies.
+Angela provides proactive advice on legal and regulatory developments, and advises the executive management team, the board of directors, and business leads on the legal and compliance implications of strategic transactions.
+Prior to joining LoanSnap, she served as Assistant General Counsel, Senior Vice President at Bank of America for nearly seven years, supporting the Card Services, Consumer and Small Business Banking global business.
+Angela has also led the legal and compliance functions as Chief Region Counsel for a global mass payments provider, Hyperwallet, A PayPal Service, and most recently served as General Counsel and Corporate Secretary of a fintech start-up, LendUp, which provides consumer deferred presentment, installment loans, and credit cards.
+Angela has lived in the Bay Area for nearly five years, having relocated from Charlotte, North Carolina.

 Bethanie Barnes